Home

 John Wesley may be the best-known of the Methodist pioneers, but he was not the first or only one.
 The earliest 'Methodist' preaching in Britain was in the 1730s in Wales (consider the ministry of Howell Harris).
 Methodism was part of an international movement, often traced to the 'Pietists' in Germany in the 1600s, which came to Britain through the Moravians - who John Wesley had met on his ill-fated visit to America (see Fetter Lane Chapel and the Moravian Church).

-'Methodist' became a widely used term in the 1700s for anybody thought to be 'enthusiastic' about their religion - as we might use the term 'fundamentalist' today.
+'Methodist' became a widely used term in the 1700s for anybody thought to be 'enthusiastic' about their religion – as we might use the term 'fundamentalist' today.
 A major divide developed among the Methodists between the 'Calvinists' and 'Arminians'.
-Calvinism tends to stress the power and authority of God over who can be saved, while Arminianism emphasizes the capacity of each person to choose to respond to God freely and the opportunity for all to be saved.
+Calvinism tends to stress the power and authority of God over who can be saved, while Arminianism emphasises the capacity of each person to choose to respond to God freely and the opportunity for all to be saved.
 The Wesleys and their followers embraced Arminianism, but Whitefield was a Calvinist, and even today much of Welsh Methodism remains 'Calvinistic'.

 Despite John Wesley's claim 'I live and die a member of the Church of England', by the time of his death the Methodist movement (which, by then, was largely associated with John Wesley) had grown apart from the national church.
 Methodists in America had already parted from the British 'connexion' (see Asbury's Cottage) and from the 1790s onwards Methodism in Britain divided over policies, personalities and priorities.
 Each strand of Methodism had its own charismatic leaders and particular styles of worship and organisation.